lukatales/rejuvwalkthrough/chapter 2/sheridan.md

 Catch a Dunsparce for later.

+There’s a hidden *Moon Ball* behind the first tree on the left, 1 tile down and 1 tile left from the yellow flower.
+There’s also a hidden *Heart Scale* behind the smashable rock on the right of the stairs, and a *Red Shard* on the tree right behind the top left pedestal.
+There's another *Red Shard* in the lower right, 3 tiles down and 1 tile right of the pink flowers.

 Continue north and talk to… Keta?
 Receive the *Soul Stone* and accept the fast travel request.
 Let’s go to the Help Plaza, it’s sidequest time!